Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/dns/change-nameservers-at-1-1-internet.md

 ## <a name="add-a-txt-record-for-verification"></a>Ajouter un enregistrement TXT à des fins de vérification

-Avant que vous puissiez utiliser votre domaine avec Microsoft 365, nous devons vérifier qu’il vous appartient.
-Votre capacité à vous connecter à votre compte auprès de votre bureau d’enregistrement de domaines et à créer l’enregistrement DNS prouve à Microsoft 365 que le domaine vous appartient.
+Before you use your domain with Microsoft 365, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft 365 that you own the domain.

 > [!NOTE]
-> Cet enregistrement sert uniquement à vérifier que vous êtes propriétaire du domaine.
-Vous pouvez éventuellement le supprimer ultérieurement.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Suivez les étapes décrites ci-dessous ou [regardez la vidéo (commencez la lecture à 0:42)](https://support.office.com/article/Video-Change-nameservers-to-set-up-Office-365-with-1-1-Internet-0ef1b3b5-d27a-4004-8ca1-fbe0453a0ea3?ui=en-US&amp;rs=en-US&amp;ad=US).
+Suivez les étapes décrites ci-dessous ou [regardez la vidéo (commencez la lecture à 0:42)](https://support.microsoft.com/office/0ef1b3b5-d27a-4004-8ca1-fbe0453a0ea3).

 1. Pour commencer, accédez à la page de vos domaines à l’adresse 1&1 IONOS via [ce lien](https://account.1and1.com/?redirect_url=https%3A%2F%2Fmy.1and1.com%2F).
 You'll be prompted to log in.